Selling art online is all about your ability to find the right balance between your creative pursuit and monetizing your artwork in an effective way.

 Why do you want to make money selling your art?

 Tell us the influences behind the meanings of your works.

-Answering these questions is important will help you guide arriving a clear action plan for the bigger questions – How to Sell Art Online
+Answering these questions is important will help you guide arriving a clear action plan for the bigger questions about selling your artwork and earning money

 This talks about the various means through which you can let people know about your art.

-If branding is the process of making true your promise to your customers, then it is ideal for you to know who your customers are and what they need.
+Branding is the process of making true your promise to your customers.
+Thus it is ideal for you to know who your customers are and what they need.

 Business – as selling your art is now business, is simply about knowing or finding a need, and then providing it.